Men's health services

 Try the quick test to find out if you are at risk and what you can do to be healthier and reduce your risk of disease.

-Sign up to the Freemasons Foundation Mens Health Register to assist in research that aims to improve the health and wellbeing of Australian men.
+The Centre for Male Health and Wellbeing is an alliance of organisations that collaborate and jointly invest in multidisciplinary research and initiatives, to assist in research that aims to improve the health and wellbeing of Australian men.

 Andrology is the study of the functions and diseases specific to males, especially of the reproductive organs.
 Visit Andrology Australia for more information on men’s health issues including information on urinary tract infections (PDF 103KB), prostate enlargement (PDF 130KB) or concerns about sexual function (PDF 164KB).